 An intermediate state of a Session or Course where some required elements are missing; but you wish to have the students block off this time for the Session Offerings.
 These offerings show up on the Students’ calendars at “TBA”.

-A section or unit of a course with specific attributes of type and content.
-Sessions may be represented as multiple time and place "Offerings," or as Independent Learning units with an estimated duration of educational time.
+A session refers to a section or unit of a course with specific attributes of type and content.
+Sessions may be represented as multiple or singular time and place "Offerings," or as Independent Learning units with an estimated duration of educational time.
+Sessions (generally Independent Learning Modules (ILM's) can be associated with a follow-up Session.
+This is known as "pre-work", since the first learning activities should be completed before the follow-up takes place.